·

 Here’s a list of libraries where non-residents can apply for an electronic library card online, and have access to that library system’s electronic collection.
 Some can be upgraded to also check out physical books, but if you only want ebook/electronic collection access then these are a good option.

-Most non-resident cards have a yearly fee, so be sure to check their collections and make sure they have what you’re interested in before forking over the cash.
+These non-resident cards have a yearly fee, so be sure to check their collections and make sure they have what you’re interested in before forking over the cash.

 • Chapel Hill Public Library (Florida)